 Last month, the Court of Arbitration for Sport rejected Miami FC and Kingston Stockade’s claim against FIFA, the US Soccer Federation and Major League Soccer for violation of FIFA Article 9, which requires promotion based “principally” on sporting merit.
 In short, the Panel concluded Article 9 only addressed clubs’ efforts to circumvent formal systems of promotion and relegation.
-According to the Panel, because the United States does not operate such a system, Article 9 does not protect Miami and Kingston.
+Thus, because the United States does not operate such a system, Article 9 does not protect Miami and Kingston.

 An explanation of the Panel’s reasoning is below.

 The Panel’s standard of review was deferential to FIFA.
 Soccer’s governing body is a private association, organized under Swiss law.
 And according to the Swiss law of associations, such groups enjoy autonomy to enforce their own rules.
 In particular, this means their interpretation of their own statutes is assumed to be competent and entitled to deference.

 Though wide, the deference is not absolute.
 In effect, the Panel ruled the claimants could overcome FIFA’s deference by showing its interpretation of Article 9 was unreasonable or exceeded its authority.
 This was a demanding goal that was always going to be difficult to reach.

 The Panel interpreted Article 9 though a staggered process.
 They began with the rule’s text, which would control unless the Panel found objective reasons to believe it did not reflect Article 9’s “core meaning” or was “not entirely clear.”
 If either were the case, the Panel would turn to outside sources to discern the rule’s meaning.